prabjitv/Template-Engine---Employee-Summary/README.md

 2. What is the difference between classical inheritance and prototypal inheritance?

 3. What are some benefits of test-driven development?
+  - Get an error back
+  - Save time
+  - Reveal bugs
+  - Show unintended bugs in area A when code was changed in area B
+  - Improve code

 ## Learning Objectives